jaytimm/google-ngrams-and-r/README.md

 ### Aggregate & sample again - and restructure

-The next step is to aggregate the sampled/processed sub-corpora into a single corpus.
-We also want to ...
-The output, then, is a list of ...
+At this point, we have successfully stolen a very small portion of the 5-gram corpus derived from the 100+ billion word Google corpus.
+At ~6.7 Gb, it is still a bit big for use locally in R. With the goal of building n-gram-based co-occurence matrices, the next step is to restructure the 5-gram data some, as well as (continue to) condense file sizes.

+Per each file/sub-corpus generated above, here we:

+-   sample 5-grams again
+-   uniquely id 5-grams
+-   flip 5-grams as character string to long format
+-   remove stop words

+Resulting data structure is a list of data frames, in which each sub-corpus is represented as ...

 ``` r
 setwd("C:\\Users\\jason\\Google Drive\\GitHub\\git_projects\\google_ngrams_and_R\\data\\raw")